Winston-Salem Dash 2026 Gameday Guide

 There's no game in town quite like a Winston-Salem Dash game.
 The 2026 season runs from April through early September, with 66 home games, 30+ theme nights, 25 fireworks shows, and nightly promotions—from Thirsty Thursdays to Fireworks Fridays.

-An affiliate of the MLB’s Chicago White Sox, the Dash take the field at award-winning Truist Stadium, named the #1 ballpark in the nation by BaseballParks.com.
-It’s the kind of place where the experience goes well beyond the game: skyline views at sunset, the carousel spinning beyond center field, local brews at the outfield bar, blankets across the berm, and ballpark bites that hold their own.
-Add in high-energy theme nights, between-inning fun, and a steady stream of future MLB talent, and there’s something here for just about everyone.
+The Dash are the High-A affiliate of the Chicago White Sox and play at award-winning Truist Stadium, named the #1 ballpark in the nation by Ballparks.com.
+It's the kind of place where the experience goes well beyond the game: skyline views at sunset, local brews at the outfield bar, blankets spread across the berm.
+Add in high-energy theme nights and a steady stream of future MLB talent, and there's something here for just about everyone.

 KNOW THE BEST NIGHTS TO GO